-Transcranial magnetic stimulation (TMS) therapy is a unique treatment that may support symptoms of several mental illnesses.
+Transcranial magnetic stimulation (TMS) is a unique treatment that may support symptoms of several mental illnesses.
 With emerging exposure to TMS comes increasing client interest and questions about how it works, who offers it, and how much it typically costs.
 Below, explore answers to these questions and how TMS is used in tandem with other, more conventional treatments like psychotherapy.
-In addition, find factors to consider when choosing whether TMS suits you.
+In addition, find factors to consider, such as cost, when choosing whether TMS suits you.

 Common conditions treated with TMS